iv-mexx/git-releaselog/README.md

 * Create Merge Requests for merging feature branches back to develop
   * Feature branch / merge request should address specific features / fixes / ...
   * The description of the merge request should contain markup for the releaselog
-  * The description of the merge request should be the commit message of the merge commit (done automatically e.g. by gitlab)
+  * The description of the merge request should be the commit message of the merge commit (done automatically e.g. by gitlab, manually for github!)

 The only additional step from our normal workflow is to use special markup for the change log in the description of a merge request.
 Doing so enables the generation of change logs between arbitrary commits / releases